Energy and carbon, global warming and climate change

 The atmospheric concentration of CO2 is now over 400 parts per million (ppmv), having risen from only 280ppmv during industrial times.
-Not only have emissions continued to soar since, but also there are indications that the capacity of the biosphere to absorb them may be decreasing as plants and the ocean become saturated.
+This change is caused by our emissions.
+Not only have our emissions continued to soar, but also there are signs that the capacity of the biosphere to absorb them may be decreasing as plants and the ocean become saturated.

 So what can be done?

 In December 2015, the UN’s annual summit of nearly 200 countries, held that year in Paris, finally reached agreement in broad terms on how to deal with climate change.
 This ‘deal’ is now in force.

 It isn’t a perfect deal, much more needs to be done, but it is a huge step forward.

 Regular IPCC reports are published every six years.
 The latest six-yearly report was in 2014.
 This showed that:

 - Global warming and climate change are definitely happening, mainly due to human activity;